Logiqx/gps-wizard/docs/gpx/speed.md

 The first example is from an Apple Watch, recorded using the Waterspeed app.

-There are very obvious "spikes" of around 33.7 knots, 36.9 knots and 31.3 knots present in the non-Doppler speed graph on the right.
+There are very obvious "spikes" of around 33.7 knots, 36.9 knots and 31.3 knots present in the non-Doppler speed graph (bottom).

 The fastest non-Doppler speed that was not an obvious spike was 23.9 knots.
 The fastest Doppler speed (more likely to be accurate) was 22.5 knots.